-The presence of the equipment is checked on a monthly basis.
+The presence of the equipment is checked by the H & S officer on a monthly basis.

 Churches Fire Security carry out an annual check on the fire-fighting equipment and replace/refill any extinguishers as necessary.
 These checks are recorded on the extinguishers themselves.
+The SJC was re-assessed for fire risk by Churches in 2020 prior to the building opening and suitable extinguishers provided.